SevaSafris/angular-auth-seed/README.md

 As Angular is client-side-only technology, you will need to complement your application stack with a back-end component.
 The `angular-auth-seed` project is designed to communicate with a server using RESTful APIs.
 As a complement to the `angular-auth-seed` project, we provide a similar back-end project that implements the server-side RESTful service providers based on Java's [JAX-RS][jax-rs] specification.
 The back-end server project can be found [here][jax-rs-auth-seed];

-### Running the App in Production

-This really depends on how complex your app is and the overall infrastructure of your system, but the general rule is that all you need in production are the files under the `app/` directory.
-Everything else should be omitted.

-Angular apps are really just a bunch of static HTML, CSS and JavaScript files that need to be hosted somewhere they can be accessed by browsers.

-If your Angular app is talking to the backend server via XHR or other means, you need to figure out what is the best way to host the static files to comply with the same origin policy if applicable.
-Usually this is done by hosting the files by the backend server or through reverse-proxying the backend server(s) and web server(s).

 ## Continuous Integration